PinkMoon25/medical-database/README.md

-# medical-database
+# Medical-clinic-database
-A Medical database with PostgreSQL
+A Medical database with PostgreSQL built from a database schema diagram.

 ## Getting Started